-- Integration time (A/D conversion); - Average times (the number of measurements used to obtain the average value of the continuous measurement results); - Measurement delay (the time that passes between the trigger impulse until the measurement begins); - Display time of measurement results.
+- Integration Time (A/D conversion) - Average Number of Measurements (the number of measurements used to obtain the average value of the continuous measurement results)

+- Measurement Delay (the time that passes between the trigger impulse until the measurement begins) - Display Time of Measurement Results

 Generally speaking, when measuring slowly, the measurement result will be more stable and accurate.

-You can choose between four measurement speeds: FAST+, FAST, MED and SLOW.
+You can choose between four measurement speeds.

+- FAST+

+- FAST

+- MED

+- SLOW

 See the description in section 8.1.9 for further details.